Rafplayz/gatherre/README.md

 - step 2. clone repository<br>
 - step 3. run `tsc` from command prompt in your local folder<br>
 compiled javascript will go into the `compiled-js` directory. then you can just host the index.html file on your server or just open it directly.

+plus install `jquery types` so that your compiler doesn't shit itself when trying to compile